anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 curl -v https://rdap-bootstrap.arin.net/bootstrap/autnum/2830?extension=fizzbuzz
 ```

-To further demonstrate that query parameters do not survive redirects but that media types
+To further demonstrate that query parameters do not automatically survive redirects but that media types
-do survive redirects, consider the code found [here](https://github.com/anewton1998/draft-regext-ext-json-media-type).
+do, consider the code found [here](https://github.com/anewton1998/draft-regext-ext-json-media-type).
 This code consists of a simple client and a simple server.
 The client sets both a new
 media type and query parameters.
 The servers listens on two ports, redirecting the client
 from a URL on the first port to a URL on the second port.